Kyun-J/FlexHybridApp-Android/README.md

 // in Kotlin
 flexWebView.setInterface("Normal") // "Normal" features the function name in Web JavaScript.
 {   arguments ->
     // Arguemnts Data from web.
-Type is JSONARray Return "HiFlexWeb" // "HiFlexWeb" is passed to web in Promise pattern.
+Type is JSONArray Return "HiFlexWeb" // "HiFlexWeb" is passed to web in Promise pattern.
 }
 ```